 West Building Tour: Featured Selections (English)

-To listen to information about a work of art, enter the stop number in the box below, select go, and press the play button when the stop appears.
-Please be mindful of other visitors and use headphones while listening to the audio tour.
+To listen to information about a work of art, enter the stop number in the box below, select "go", and press the play button when the stop appears.

 In this painting, James McNeill Whistler used variations of white pigment to create interesting spatial and formal relationships.
 By limiting his palette, minimizing tonal contrast, and sharply skewing the perspective, he flattened forms and emphasized their abstract patterns.
 This dramatic compositional approach reflects the influence of Japanese prints, which were becoming well known in Paris as international trade increased.
 Whistler was more interested in creating an abstract design than in capturing an exact likeness of the model, his lover Joanna Hiffernan.
 His radical espousal of a purely aesthetic orientation and the creation of “art for art’s sake” became a rallying cry of modernism.

 Following an extended trip to Europe in 1866–1867, Winslow Homer adopted an interest in painting outdoor scenes that owed much to the influence of contemporary French artists such as Gustave Courbet, Édouard Manet, and Claude Monet.
 Upon his return to the United States, Homer turned his attention to lively scenes of sports and recreation, painting warm and appealing images perfectly suited to the prevalent post–Civil War nostalgia for a simpler, more innocent America.
 Breezing Up (A Fair Wind), completed during the country’s centennial year, has become one of the best-known and most beloved artistic images of life in 19th-century America.